 - Use sitemap import.
 Once the pipeline works, import your XML sitemap and process in batches.
 Prioritize money pages first.

 - Add dynamic link tags to your sitewide head.
-Instead of manually adding
+Instead of hardcoding tags per page, add a single template to your global

 - When something looks off, fix the source page first.
 If a generated format feels wrong, the original page is usually unclear to machines.
 Fix the page, regenerate.